 On graduating you will have acquired a number of transferable skills, including the ability to assess and employ a variety of accounting-based techniques, critically evaluate accounting documents, as well as write reports, give presentations and work as a team.

-- Outstanding research; Royal Holloway sits in the top 25 percent of UK universities for research which is rated as ‘world-leading’ and ‘internationally excellent’
+Outstanding research; Royal Holloway sits in the top 25% of UK universities for research which is rated as ‘world-leading’ and ‘internationally excellent’

 Financial Accounting and Reporting

-In this module, you will develop an understanding of contemporary issues in the theory and practice of financial accounting and accounting-related corporate governance.
-You will look at the fundamental characteristics, aims, contents, and structures of the main financial reports through which organisations measure and report their financial performance and position.
-You will consider contemporary controversies, such as the recognition and measurement of intangible assets, ways of valuing assets, key regulatory differences, the persistence of national accounting differences, and unavoidability of judgements.
+In this module you will develop an understanding of contemporary issues in the theory and practice of international financial accounting and reporting.
+You will look at the fundamental characteristics, aims, contents, and structures of the main financial reports through which organizations measure and report their financial performance and position.
 You will examine the usefulness of financial accounting reports, and the tools and techniques of financial analysis.
-You will also critically asses for whom should financial reports should be produced and what aspects of corporate behaviour and consequences should be reported on.
+You will consider issues related to the recognition and measurement of intangible assets, ways of valuing assets, key regulatory differences, the conceptual framework and differences between IFRS and US GAAP.
+You will also critically evaluate the reporting and the financial performance of companies.

 Management Accounting for Decision-Making